 On one side of the school integration debate is Jade, Gee's steely, single, black mother, grieving for her murdered partner, and determined for her son to have the best chance at a better life.
 On the other, is Noelle's enterprising mother, Lacey May, who refuses to see her half-Latina daughters as anything but white.
 The choices these mothers make will resound for years to come.
 And twenty years later, when Lacey's daughters return home to visit her in hospital, they're forced to confront the ways their parents' decisions continue to affect the life they live and the people they love.

 WHAT'S MINE AND YOURS is a sweeping, rich tapestry of familial bond and identity, and a sharp, poignant look at the ways race affects even the closest of relationships.
-This is not just one love story, but many: It's the all-consuming volatile passion of young lovers and the quieter comfort of steady companionship; it's the often tenuous but unbreakable bond between siblings; and it's the unconditional love that runs between parent and child and encompasses adoration, contempt and forgiveness.
 With gorgeous prose, Naima Coster explores the unique organism that is every family: what breaks them apart and how they come back together.

 'What's Mine and Yours is a book about parents who try and fail and then try again.
 An extraordinary cast of characters, nuanced and full of insight.
 Read this book' ANGIE CRUZ, author of Dominicana

 What's Mine And Yours dips into many genres - part coming-of-age novel, part family saga, part social commentary, it doesn't shy away from addressing racial tension, the hopelessness of addiction and how sometimes the choices parents make to better their kids' lives end up doing the opposite. - Stylist